hnjw-png/battleships/README.md

 ## The Ships

-* There will be 5 boats in the game, there is a function that picks coordinates randomly, I used the random.randint method to randomly place in the ships inside the board.
+* There will be 5 boats in the game, there is a function that picks coordinates randomly, I used the random.randint method to get the computer to randomly place in the ships inside the board.

 * You will be able to see where you have chosen, if you don't find the ship a '-' will appear where you have guessed.
 If you have guessed correctly a 'p' will appear in that place.